kdave/btrfs-progs/Documentation/btrfs-qgroup.rst

 SPECIAL PATHS
 -------------
-For `btrfs qgroup show` subcommand, the ``path`` column may has some special
+For :command:`btrfs qgroup show` command, the :file:`path` column can print special values:
-strings:

 `<toplevel>`
-	The toplevel subvolume
+	The toplevel subvolume.

 `<under deletion>`
-        The subvolume has been deleted (it's directory removed), but the subvolume metadata not not yet fully cleaned.
+        The subvolume has been deleted (its directory removed), but the subvolume metadata not not yet fully cleaned.

 `<squota space holder>`
-	For simple quota mode only.
+	For *simple quota* mode only.
-	By its design, a fully deleted subvolume may still have accounting on it, so even the subvolume is gone, the numbers are still here for future accounting.
+	By its design, a fully deleted subvolume may still have accounting on it, so even if the subvolume is gone, the numbers are still here for future accounting.

 `<stale>`
 	The qgroup has no corresponding subvolume anymore, and the qgroup